 Here is a list of aid stations:

-Runner Safety: Our goal is to keep the runners safe and on the right course.
-We will have medical personnel, trail guides, and 2 sweeps on the course.
+Our goal is to keep the runners safe and on the right course.
+We will have medical personnel, trail guides, and 3 sweeps on the course.
 The sweeps will follow the last runners.
 The race course is not closed to the public, so please be mindful that other trail users might be on the course.

 If you have to drop from the race, you should make every effort to make it to an aid station.
-If it is not a medical emergency, you may have to wait at the aid station until the aid station workers are finished or until we can send someone to pick you up.
+If it is not a medical emergency, you may have to wait at the aid station until the aid station workers are finished or until someone can pick you up.

 If you have any medical issues which require you to have inhalers, meds, etc., please bring them with you.

 Family and friends are encouraged to come out to the start/finish line and cheer for you.
 They may also drive up Rocky Canyon Road to the designated spectator viewing areas at the aid stations at miles 18 and 22.
 However, for the safety of the runners – because most of the trails are singletrack – we are asking that you keep your spectators at the designated spectator viewing areas and not have family and friends on the course on foot or on a bike.